-If you lived in Bahamas, The instead of United States, you would:
+If you moved to Bahamas, The from the United States, you would:

 MAKE 39.4% LESS MONEY EVERY YEAR

 BAHAMAS, THE ($32,000.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Bahamas, The, that number is $32,000.00 per capita.

 UNITED STATES (79.56 years life expectancy)

 In United States, you (on average) will live to approximately 79.56.

 In Bahamas, The, the average life expectancy is 71.93.